rehierl/abstract-properties/06-0-abstract-properties/0-2-all-none-some-of.md

                            |- all-of --->|- none-of --->|
 ```

-In addition to the above, and if neither none-of nor all-of those nodes that
+In addition to the above, and if neither none-of nor all-of the nodes that
 can possibly be affected by an operation are to be included within a scope,
-one can assume that the scope may only extend over the first few nodes that
+one can assume that the scope may only extend over the first few nodes.
+That
-are subsequent to a defining node.
-That is, the operation's scope can be
+is, the operation's scope can be assumed to begin with the defining node `d`
-assumed to begin with the defining node `d` up to and including to some last
+up to and including to some last node `l`.
+Based on that, a scope can be
-node `l`.
-Based on that, a scope can be assumed to contain all-of the nodes
+assumed to contain all-of the nodes within a certain range `[d,l]`, but
-within a certain range `[d,l]`, but none-of the nodes after that.
+none-of the nodes after that.

 This leaves one remaining question unanswered: At what point does the scope
 of an operation end, assumed that the operation is not supposed to affect